HankB/ZFSsupport/README.md

 handled outside of these using `rsync` as the clients backed up are not presently using ZFS.

+## Motivation

+Sending incremental snapshot dumps to a remote system will use the less bandwidth than `rsync`.
+(It may not always the case.
+(1))

+## Organization

+Capturing and sending the snapshots is performed by a shell script (with a helper script to provide locking.)
+These are in the .../sh directory.

+Cleanup - removing old snapshots and snapshot dump files is done using Perl and code for that is in the .../perl directory.

+For more details on these see the READMEs in the respective .../sh and .../perl subdirectories.

 ## Status

 `update-snapshot.sh` is working and "in production."
 It needs: